Fact-Checking Panama stem cell institute: cost, safety, efficacy, docs

 Cost of stem cell therapy in Panama: $16,000-$30,000 and up

 It is expensive to go to the Stem Cell Institute.
-Their own website mentions the cost as follows, “$15,825 USD for children and $23,150 for adults.”
+Their website mentions the cost as follows, “$15,825 for children and $23,150 for adults.”
 An important paper this year in Cytology by Jeremy Snyder and Leigh Turner, focusing in part on reverberations between the Stem Cell Institute and Duke, also discussed cost and fit into this general price range.

 Like many stem cell clinics abroad and even in the US, the cost often ends up being a package including a hotel stay and ground transportation.

 As with other clinics, the cost can go much higher than what is stated.
 Factors influencing cost include the number of injections and the type of condition.
-If you get several injections or go on multiple occasions over the course of months or years, the costs can go way up, even into the high tens of thousands.
+If you get several injections or go on multiple occasions over months or years, the costs can go way up, even into the high tens of thousands.

-Also, one should factor in the odds of attaining success in the medical condition that is the problem and with unproven stem cells the odds of real documented success in my view are very low.
+Also, one should factor in the odds of attaining success in the medical condition that is the problem, and with unproven stem cells, the odds of real documented success in my view are very low.
 Then there are risks as well.

 Take home message

-Overall, in my view there is a low probability of efficacy from what is being sold at this firm in Panama and we can’t be sure about safety.
+Overall, in my view, there is a low probability of efficacy from what is being sold at this firm in Panama and we can’t be sure about safety.
 At least some of the cells being sold are amplified in a lab, potentially increasing safety risks.
 As I said earlier, I also worry about the apparent lack of relevant (and I’d say crucially needed) medical specialty training.

 As a Ph.D.
-I cannot give medical advice, but as a stem cell biologist and long observer of clinical research in this arena as well as of unproven stem cell clinics, I personally would not go to this clinic or have a friend or loved one go.
+I cannot give medical advice, but as a stem cell biologist and long observer of clinical research in this arena as well as of unproven stem cell clinics, I would not go to this clinic or have a friend or loved one go.

 References